andyMa5on/to_do_list/README.md

 At the beginning of each task you will see a `checkbox`.
 Clicking on this `checkbox` will mark the task as completed.

 ```
-Note: You can visable see if a task has been completed as its background will turn green.
+Note: You can visable see if a task has been completed as its background will turn green and the task title will have a line-through.
 ```

 ## ***Re-naming a task***

-To rename a task simply click anywhere in the task title.
+To rename a task, left mouse click anywhere in the task title.

 ## ***Re-ordering tasks***
-This feature is coming soon.
+To re-order your tasks press and hold the left mouse button on the task you would like to move.
+While pressed drag the task to the position you would like it and release the left mouse button.